CBS-HPC/.github/profile/GrantApp.md

-# Applying for UCloud in 5 Simple Steps
+# Applying for ressources in 6 Simple Steps

 ### Step 1: Select "Apply for resources" on the UCloud frontpage
 ![](grant1.PNG)